-If an item is private, it may be accessed only by the current module and its child modules.
+If an item is private, it can be accessed only by its immediate parent module and any of the parent’s child modules.

 Privacy Examples

-Let’s look at a few more examples to get some practice.
+Let’s look at a few more privacy examples to get some practice.
 Create a new library project and enter the code in Listing 7-5 into your new project’s src/lib.rs:

 Filename: src/lib.rs